PeterZs/CS6035_Intro_to_Info_Security/README.md

 #Course projects

-All projects descripions can be found in project folders.
+All projects descriptions can be found in project folders.

 Project 1 Exploit buffer overflow.
 Hack a simple sort C program and inject malicious code to cause buffer overflow and get root authority.